 - Identifying documents and financial statements from the applicant’s guarantor in Guatemala, such as the employing organization

 Before foreign nationals can work in Guatemala, they need a temporary residence permit as well as a work permit.
 It’s necessary to begin the process with the application for a temporary residence permit, as proof of the application is a minimum requirement to obtain a work permit.
 The applicant (or the company, depending on the status of the prospective employee) should provide the necessary documents to the General Directorate of Migration and wait for approval.

 The application procedure for a Guatemalan work permit is similar.
 The application form and accompanying documents should be submitted to the Guatemalan Ministry of Labor by the prospective employee or the employer depending on the category of work permit required.
 In February 2022, the Ministry of Labor launched an electronic platform for work permit applications.

 After the Ministry of Labor has been presented with the necessary documents, it generally takes 10 to 15 days for the issuance of the work permit.
 Once the foreign national has a work permit as well as a temporary residence visa, they can travel to Guatemala.

 Employees should be aware that the issuance of a visa is not a guarantee of their entry into Guatemala.
 The final decision is left to the discretion of the immigration officials at the Guatemalan border or point of entry.

 If your company is in the process of a global expansion, you can leave the details to us.
-The team of global experts at Globalization Partners will hire employees, obtain working visas, and make sure your company is compliant as you begin this exciting new stage for your business.
-Reach out to us to learn more about employing talented workers in Guatemala with our Global Expansion Platform™.
+Reach out to us to learn more about expanding to Guatemala with our solution.